dogestry/dogestry/Readme.md

 #### s3 remote

-Dumb transport, synchronises with s3 using the s3 api.
+Dumb transport, synchronises with an s3 bucket using the s3 api.

 #### registry remote (not implemented)

-Smart transport, synchronises with the docker-registry api.
+Smart transport, synchronises with an instance of docker-registry.

 ### portable repository format